openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -nthreads NUMBER_THREADS, --number_threads NUMBER_THREADS
                         Number of threads to use for inference on the CPU (including HETERO  and MULTI cases).
+  --latency_percentile LATENCY_PERCENTILE
+                        Optional.
+Defines the percentile to be reported in latency metric.
+                        The valid range is [1, 100].
+The default value is 50 (median).
+  -enforcebf16 ENFORCEBF16, --enforce_bfloat16 ENFORCEBF16
+                        Optional.
+By default floating point operations execution in bfloat16 precision are enforced if supported by platform.
+                           True  - enable  bfloat16 regardless of platform support.
+                           False - disable bfloat16 regardless of platform support.
   -pin {YES,NO,NUMA,HYBRID_AWARE}, --infer_threads_pinning {YES,NO,NUMA,HYBRID_AWARE}
                         Optional.
 Enable threads->cores ('YES' which is OpenVINO runtime's default for conventional CPUs), threads->(NUMA)nodes ('NUMA'),